FlorenceMARTIN79/Martin_Florence_piiquante_constructionAPISecurisee/README.md

-HotTakes
+# Piiquante
+### A web application to rate pepper sauces

 This project was generated with node.js (see `https://nodejs.org/en` for setup if not done yet) version v18.15.0.

 The project is designed to run with a noSQL database on MongoDB (https://www.mongodb.com/).
+If you do no have a MongoDB account, please create it now.
+Then, create a DataBase and recover the DataBase identifier and password to include them in the .env file (see below).

+This project is intended to be run with the front-end project you can clone here : https://github.com/OpenClassrooms-Student-Center/Web-Developer-P6.
+Please follow the instructions in the README file of this project to run properly.

 Requirements for the set up of the project :